 The Rising Leaders Fellowship supports the professional development of entry- to mid-level staff members at youth-serving outdoor programs.
 Specifically, Youth Outside targets individuals who are enthusiastic about connecting youth to the outdoors in culturally relevant and inclusive ways by effecting culture change within their organizations.
 The Rising Leaders Fellowship builds professional capacity while creating a supportive network of like-minded leaders through a project-based cohort series that focuses on social justice and equity in the outdoors.

-Youth Outside is facilitating a series of workshops for a select group of youth-serving, outdoor-focused organizations, forming a powerful and dynamic learning community that will fuel organizational change.
-These workshops are designed to help participating organizations build the capacity of the organizations’ leadership, staff, and board on cultural competency and diversity.
+The Cultural Relevancy Series consists of a series of workshops designed for decision-makers at youth-serving, outdoor-focused organizations.
+These leaders form a powerful and dynamic learning community responsible for driving transformative change at their respective organizations.
+The workshops are designed to help participating organizations build the capacity of the organizations’ leadership, staff, and board on cultural relevancy and equity.

 Our trainings focus on social and environmental justice.
 To achieve cultural relevancy, one really has to dig into the work of equity and inclusion.
 We can support organizations or individuals who are looking to further their understanding of cultural relevancy.